solosage1/anyprice-oracle/EIP.md

 .
 However, EIP-2362 assumes a
 single-chain context – it does not account for cross-chain sources or the latency of obtaining data from L1 versus L2.
-More recently, ERC-7726 ("Common Quote Oracle") standardized an API for asset price
-feeds: it introduces getQuote(baseAmount, base, quote) which returns how much of quote asset equals a given baseAmount of base asset eips.ethereum.org eips.ethereum.org
+More recently, ERC-7726 ("Common Quote Oracle") standardized an API for asset price feeds (e.g., in draft-04 of the EIP): it introduces `quote(uint256 baseAmount, address base, address quote)` which returns how much of quote asset equals a given baseAmount of base asset eips.ethereum.org eips.ethereum.org